The ripples at St.Pauls bay

 White lines licked across the top.

-When I dunk below to find Atlantis
+When I dip below to find Atlantis

-It burns my eyes too,
+It burns my eyes

-(Like I knew it would)
+Just like I knew it would

 And the pebbles whisper